Retirement Communities

 VIEW PROFESSIONAL VERSION

 Retirement communities are designed for people who can live independently but who need or want some help, mainly with caring for a home.
-Some older people choose to move to a retirement community before they need additional help.
+Some older adults choose to move to a retirement community before they need additional help.
 They may move because they do not want the responsibility of maintaining a large house and yard or because they have become lonely or isolated.

 Because retirement communities vary so much, people should ask questions to make sure the community they are considering is suitable for them: